DevMountain/nbaRoutes/README.md

 A few things have been included for you
 * images
 * defaultHeaders.js -- makes parse work
-* ['ngRoute'] as a dependency for our module in app.js
+* ['ui.router'] as a dependency for our module in app.js

 Take a look at how the routes are broken into folders.
 This is a very easy way to keep things modular!
 * 'js/home' folder -- files that all have to do with the home (or index) page